 When it comes to off roading, Colorado is one of the premiere states to test you and your vehicle’s mettle against the great outdoors.
 Many of our Fort Collins auto repair clients come to us with their 4x4s before and after a big off roading trip.
 If you are a veteran off road enthusiast, or you’re just getting into the activity, here are some off roading tips to make things a little easier.

 We mentioned T.R.E.A.D.
 Lightly in our previous blog.
 Travel responsibly.
 Respect the rights of others.
 Educate yourself.
 Avoid sensitive areas.
 Do your part.
-Not only do these precepts keep everyone civil to each other, save the environment, and promote off roading around the world, but the organization also offers all kinds of advice, tips, and information on its website.
-Make sure to check it out periodically to stay updated on the latest news.
+Not only do these precepts keep everyone civil to each other, save the environment, and promote off-roading around the world, but the organization also offers all kinds of advice, tips, and information on its website.
+Make sure to check out Tread Lightly periodically to stay updated on the latest news.

 Travel in Groups

 You don’t need to be an off-roading expert to understand that getting stuck sucks.
 And while that expensive winch or pair of Maxtrax might get you out of a rut, a “might” is not a guarantee.
 Not only will getting stuck potentially waste your entire day, it could easily cost a fortune in tow services if you’re out in the middle of nowhere.
 More importantly, traveling alone when off-roading can be dangerous both for you and your vehicle.

 That’s why any seasoned recreational driver knows to always go with a group when tackling more serious off-road ventures.
 Doing so provides you with the assurance that, in the even of a vehicular hiccup, there will always be someone there to pull you out in a pinch.
 And it never hurts to have an extra vehicle and driver available in case of emergency.